yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

       Never hard code a seed as we do here.
 Instead, we recommend that you read the seed from a protected file.
       :::

-      :::danger:Create one account per seed
+      :::danger:Create one account instance per seed
-      You must not create multiple accounts with the same seed.
+      You must not create multiple instances of an account with the same seed.
 Doing so could lead to a race condition where the seed state would be overwritten.
       :::

 :::success:Congratulations! :tada: